franapoli/repo/README.md

 provenance and dependence information.
 Any saved object can then be easily located and loaded through the repo interface.

+A [paper about Repo](http://rdcu.be/pklt) has been published in BMC Bioinformatics.

+Latest news are found in the NEWS.md file of the "Untested" branch.

 Repo is developed by Francesco Napolitano [![alt text][1.2]][1]